 When creating in my studio, I’m truly in my ‘happy place’… but when asked to step out and share my love for quilting with others, I just can’t say no. Here are some examples…

-Following the CQC lecture, I’ve invited their members to take a journey with me beyond the ‘pattern’ to develop the artist within themselves through my 6-hour Fracturing Florals Workshop.
-I’ll walk them through the steps for ‘fracturing’ four pieces of the exact same fabric and piecing them back together into something new and more artful than the original.
-Lastly, they’ll finish their original work of art with their choice of decorative stitching, quilting, and possibly even thread painting making it their own.
+Following the CQC lecture, I led members on a journey beyond the ‘pattern’ to develop the artist within themselves through my 6-hour Fracturing Florals Workshop.
+Together we walked through the steps for ‘fracturing’ four pieces of the exact same fabric and piecing them back together into something new and more artful than the original, then they finished their original work of art with their choice of decorative stitching, quilting, and even thread painting.

 4-27-2019 The sisters of Beta Sigma Phi Sororiety in Winchester, VA had been focusing on their year-long theme ‘Quilts of Friendship‘, when they had me to speak to that topic at their Founder’s Day luncheon in April 2019 at the Winchester Country Club.